Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 ### 4. Standards reuse

 Where possible and practical, existing standards should be leveraged.
+Mangrove leverages:
+- Canonical CBOR for encoding payload before signing for transmission
+- [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) format for the overall review (CBOR based encoding is used as in CWT to be more in line with FIDO2 developments)
+- URI for uniquely identifying subjects which are being reviewed and certain metadata
-Mangrove leverages CBOR, URI, [URI for Geographic Locations specification / 'geo' URI](https://tools.ietf.org/html/rfc5870), URL, URN, LEI, FOAF vocabulary and public key cryptography standard based on FIDO2 and WebCrypto.
+- [URI for Geographic Locations specification / 'geo' URI](https://tools.ietf.org/html/rfc5870) for reviewing of places
+- URL for referring websites
+- URN for referring to LEI codes and ISBNs
+- LEI for referring to legal entitites
+- FOAF and [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) vocabulary for the names of `metadata` fields
+- ES256 public key cryptography standard as used by FIDO2 and WebCrypto

 For the overall claim framework [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) were considered; however, that emerging standard significantly differs in original goals and specifies a number of components not necessary in Mangrove.
 For message encoding saltpack.org was considered, however [lack of activity around specification](https://github.com/keybase/saltpack/issues) does not inspire confidence.

-Field names were informed by [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) ones with `metadata` fields using nomenclature from [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
-The overall JWT standard is not being used since its more relevant for use for authentication tokens and introduces some unnecessary serialization primitives.

 ## Change or ask